harshalpatil2012/DevUtils/Redis/Redis.md

-To integrate JaCoCo for code coverage in your Gradle project with the latest JaCoCo version, you can follow these steps.
+To integrate JaCoCo for code coverage in Gradle project with the latest JaCoCo version, you can follow these steps.
 You'll need to apply the JaCoCo plugin and configure it in your project.
 Make sure to replace 'your.group.id' with your actual project's group ID:In your root build.gradle (the same one used in your previous exercises), apply the JaCoCo plugin at the top of the file and configure it:buildscript {
     repositories {
         jcenter()
     }